isc-projects/bind9/doc/arm/reference.rst

 The ``channel`` Phrase
 ^^^^^^^^^^^^^^^^^^^^^^

-All log output goes to one or more *channels*; you can make as many of them as you want.
+All log output goes to one or more ``channels``\ s; there is no limit to the number of channels that can be created.

-Every channel definition must include a destination clause that says whether messages selected for the channel go to a file, to a particular syslog facility, to the standard error stream, or are discarded.
-It can optionally also limit the message severity level that will be accepted by the channel (the default is ``info``), and whether to include a ``named``-generated time stamp, the category name and/or severity level (the default is not to include any).
+Every channel definition must include a destination clause that says whether messages selected for the channel go to a file, go to a particular syslog facility, go to the standard error stream, or are discarded.
+The definition can optionally also limit the message severity level that is accepted by the channel (the default is ``info``), and whether to include a ``named``-generated time stamp, the category name, and/or severity level (the default is not to include any).

 The ``null`` destination clause causes all messages sent to the channel